We are now accepting summer/fall 2014 service hour submissions!

 Individuals are responsible for reporting their own service hours.
 Hours reported using the student organization form will not be used to credit individuals with hours toward the PVSA.
 Conversely, hours reported via an individual's submissions will not credit a student organization with hours toward the PVSA.

-Student organizations and individuals may fill these forms out as often as they wish to submit service hours toward the 90,000 hour goal.
+Student organizations and individuals may fill these forms out as often as they wish to submit service hours.
 Multiple activities can be reported at one time, or hours may be submitted as they are completed.

 What Counts as Service?

 When reporting your hours, the following activities count as service:

 - Traditional volunteering (with non-profit agencies, etc.) in Nacogdoches or in other cities

 - On-campus organization activities (meetings, planning or working events)